BlasBenito/distantia/README.md

 that parallelize the execution of combinations of sequences, this one parallelizes the computation of *psi* on combinations of columns, removing one column each time.

+**WARNING: the argument ‘exclude.columns’ of ‘workflowImportance’ does not work in version 1.0.0 (available in CRAN), but the bug is fixed in version 1.0.1 (available in GitHub).
+If you are using 1.0.0, I recommend you to subset ‘sequences’ so only the grouping column and the numeric columns to be compared are available for the function.**

 ``` r
 psi.importance <- workflowImportance(